MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 Make sure you're explicitly in a role with the Microsoft.Network/virtualNetworks/subnets/join/action permission on the VNet like the Azure Network Contributor role.
 This permission is required for creating a VNet data gateway.

+### Does all of the data when using the Vnet data gateway remain on Microsoft's backbone network when accessing Azure Data Sources?
+How does security compare to the On-Premise Data gateway?

+Yes, all the data going through a virtual network data gateway remains on the Azure backbone.
+We use Swift between the virtual network and Power BI service so no public internet is ever used.
+On the other hand, the on-premise data gateway opens a connection to use Service Bus to connect to the Power BI service.

+### Which Azure components need to be in the same region, i.e. subscription, Microsoft.PowerPlatform resource provider, virtual network, subnet and Power BI Service's home tenant?

+The virtual network and subnet should be in the same region as the data to which you are connecting.
+The data gateway configuration lives in the Power BI home tenant region.

+### Is there any way to connect from the subnet of one vnet to the data source of another another vnet?

+A vnet gateway can generally reach sources that are reachable within that same vnet.
+If there's another vnet that is completely isolated from the first, then another vnet gateway is necessary.

 ### Any other known issues?

 * You can't delegate a subnet called **gatewaysubnet** to the Power Platform admin center.
 This is because it's a reserved word for Azure Gateway Subnet feature.